Parralogic/securelinux/READme.txt

 usage, by disabling sudo usage; your systemsettings and your bashrc.
 This script was written in Arch Linux with the plasma5 desktop environment.

 UPDATE!
+10/17/2023
+The secure.sh script will work with the three most used Desktop Environments:[DE] KDE/plasma | xfce4 | Gnome.
+...still working on it, but if your the only user it will work!
+My idea is to make this script able to work with multiple users on the system, because right now if you do have multiple accounts/users all of them will be blocked/secured some what....

+UPDATE!
 10/14/2023
 UPDATED the secure.sh script witches fucking with it the ALL=(ALL:ALL) thats it!!